colonelpanic8/scrobble-scrubber/USER_GUIDE.md

 2. **Review the default rules** to understand what will be cleaned
 3. **Begin with a small time window** to test on recent tracks first
 4. **Monitor the pending edits** regularly to catch any issues

-### Rule Customization

-- **Use specific patterns** rather than broad ones to avoid false matches
-- **Test rules thoroughly** before enabling them permanently
-- **Start conservative** and add more aggressive cleaning over time
-- **Back up your rule sets** before making major changes

-### Performance Optimization

-- **Adjust check intervals** based on your listening habits
-- **Limit tracks per run** if you have a large library
-- **Use dry run mode** for testing to avoid API rate limits
-- **Monitor system resources** during large processing runs

-## Troubleshooting

-### Common Issues

-**Can't log in to Last.fm:**
-- Verify your username and password are correct
-- Check that your Last.fm account allows API access
-- Try logging in manually through Last.fm's website first

-**Scrubber not finding tracks:**
-- Ensure you have recent scrobbles on your Last.fm account
-- Check the check interval setting - it may be too long
-- Verify your internet connection is stable

-**Changes not being applied:**
-- Check if dry run mode is enabled
-- Review pending edits - changes may need manual approval
-- Verify you're not hitting Last.fm rate limits

-**Rules not working as expected:**
-- Test rules in isolation using the Rule Workshop
-- Check rule syntax and patterns carefully
-- Start with simpler patterns and build complexity gradually

-### Performance Issues

-- Reduce the number of tracks processed per run
-- Increase check intervals to reduce API calls
-- Clear cache periodically to free up storage
-- Monitor system resources during operation

-## Support and Community

-### Getting Help

-- Check the troubleshooting section above for common issues
-- Review application logs for detailed error information
-- Test with dry run mode to isolate problems
-- Start with default settings and customize gradually

-### Best Practices

-- **Regular monitoring**: Check pending edits regularly
-- **Gradual customization**: Add rules incrementally
-- **Backup configurations**: Save your rule sets and settings
-- **Test changes**: Use dry run mode for major modifications
-- **Monitor performance**: Watch for rate limits and resource usage

----

-*Happy scrobbling!
-Your Last.fm library will be cleaner and more consistent with Scrobble Scrubber working automatically in the background.*